Skip to main content

 Sometimes, the visa process does not go as planned.
 A visa application may be denied if:

-• The applicant does not qualify for the visa category
+• The applicant does not qualify for the visa category.

-• The applicant is ineligible or inadmissible to the United States due to the applicant's current and/or past actions, such as prior drug or criminal charges
+• The applicant is ineligible or inadmissible to the United States due to the applicant's current and/or past actions, such as prior drug or criminal charges.

-• The applicant does not prove “Non-Immigrant intent”
+• The applicant does not prove “non-immigrant intent.”

 One of the most common reasons for denial of a non-immigrant visa is failure to establish non-immigrant intent (denial under Section 214b).
-During the visa interview or as a part of the application process you must present evidence that you do not intend to abandon your home country and that you have significant economic, professional, or personal ties or reasons to return to your home country once the intended program or activity is completed.
+During the visa interview or as a part of the application process, you must present evidence that you do not intend to abandon your home country and that you have significant economic, professional, or personal ties or reasons to return to your home country once the intended program or activity is completed.
 Consular officers may use their discretion to determine whether non-immigrant intent is evident.
-You can proactively provide documentation of ties to your home country within your application by demonstrating any property ownership, investments or financial assets, family or social relationships, or future employment offers.
-These items are not mandatory, and they do not guarantee that your visa will be approved.

 SEVIS Record Transfer